Slow Cooker Chicken and Quinoa With Spring Vegetables

 Add asparagus; cook, stirring frequently, for 2 to 3 minutes, or until asparagus is tender-crisp.

-Fold carrot mixture into quinoa mixture; mix well.
+Fold carrot and asparagus mixture into quinoa mixture; mix well.

 Top each serving with 1 Tbsp. cheese.

 To make this recipe in an Instant Pot (programmable pressure cooker), follow these instructions:

 - Turn 6-quart Instant Pot to high sauté setting.